RuthLD/UFOs/README.md

 1. Type

 The information is displayed on a webpage that accepts user input for any combination of the search criteria.
-The UFO data is pulled from the data.js file, and the index.html holds the webpage code.
+The UFO data is pulled from the [data.js](https://github.com/RuthLD/UFOs/blob/main/static/js/data.js) file, well [app.js](https://github.com/RuthLD/UFOs/blob/main/static/js/app.js) holds the code for the filters, and the [index.html](https://github.com/RuthLD/UFOs/blob/main/index.html) holds the webpage code.

 ## Using the Webpage:
 The filters to search by are located below the introduction to the webpage.